onlinkers/event-discovery-prototype/README.md

 Linters are put into place to exercise good and consistent coding style, regardless of developer.
 Editing lint rules and such can be done by changing the `.eslintrc.js` file, which is not recommended until approved by lead developers of the team.

-Lint checks will run during a *pre-commit*, meaning that they will throw an error and abort the commit if the style checks detech an error (warnings are ignored)
+Lint checks will run during a *pre-commit*, meaning that they will throw an error and abort the commit if the style checks detect an error (warnings are ignored)

 <hr />